zakwarsame/zakwarsame/README.md

 <h1 align="center">Hi, I'm < Zakaria />! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /></h1>
 <h3 align="center">I like to build stuff for the web.</h3>
 <br>
-I recently graduated from the web development Lighthouse Labs bootcamp, but I have been a self-taught developer for almost 2 years.
+I recently graduated from the web development bootcamp at Lighthouse Labs, but I have been a self-taught developer for almost 2 years.

 - 💼 Got a job opening?
 Get in touch with me!
 - 🔭 I have a background in ecommerce, sales and web development.